fire1ce/3os.org/docs/utilities/markdown-cheatsheet/about.md

 ---
 title: About Markdown
-description: Markdown CheatSheet for MkDocs and Material Theme for MkDocs.
-Markdown is a lightweight markup language with plain text formatting syntax.
+description: About Markdown cheatsheet for MkDocs and Material.
 tags: [markdown-cheatsheet, mkdocs]
 ---